tcew/CMDA3634FA17/README.md

 # L07:
 Using MPI_Send and MPI_Recv to create a "barrier" that all processes must pass through before any process can do something else.

+# L08:
+Using MPI to perform a tree based barrier.

+# L09:
+Using MPI to perform a tree based reduction.

+# L10:
+Using MPI_Probe to examine the nature of incoming MPI messages.

+# L11:
+Serial implementation of Monte Carlo algorithm to approximate pi.

+# L13:
+MPI based implementation of Monte Carlo algorithm to approximate pi.

+# L14:
+Example codes for using OpenMP directives for threading with parallel regions, private variables, and reductions.

+# L15:
+Reference serial code for adding OpenMP directives to Monte Carlo computation of pi.

+# L16:
+Reference code for making Mandelbrot images using OpenMP directives and API calls.

+# L18:
+Hello world using CUDA.